linuso71/DSA_environment/README.md

 This repository contains two main tools for Data Structures & Algorithms (DSA) practice:

 - **script.py**: Automatically scaffolds DSA problems using Gemini AI, generating solution boilerplate, test cases, and updating an Excel progress report.
-- **run_tests.py**: Runs the generated test cases against your solution and reports results in the terminal.

 ---